 The chart below summarises the cumulative total NAV returns and total shareholder returns for the most recent three-month, six-month, twelve-month, three-year and five-year period.
-Total NAV returns for the one, three and five year periods are diluted by the issue of Ordinary Shares (September 2015) at a discount to NAV.
+The number of shares at the beginning of each period (except for the three-month and six-month periods) was 65,018,607, while the number of shares at the end of each period was 83,907,516, thus negatively affecting the total NAV return per share and total shareholder return per share.